ghimiresdp/python-notes/projects/project_02/project_02_requirements.md

 ```

-After showing the word above, the user should now be able to select the position and add the word at the position.
+After showing the word above, the user should now be able to select the position and add the character at the position.

 example output: